 These awesome sustainable fashion documentaries explore the harsh truths of this polluting industry and offer you some insight into how we, the consumers of fashion, can make a difference before it’s too late for our planet.

 The True Cost

 Warning!
 Don’t watch this without tissues to hand because it’s going to break your heart and leave you sobbing.

 The True Cost sets out to examine who really pays for our clothes and once you learn about the human rights abuses, child labor, cancers from the chemicals, and the suicides that fast fashion causes, you’ll be weeping like we were.

 It was released back in 2015 and has become an absolute “must watch” on the sustainable fashion scene.

 80 million people work in the fashion industry around the world and nearly all of them are women in developing nations.

-The Machinists tells their story.
-Watch 3 young women from Bangladesh in a factory in Dhaka pay the price of your clothes choices.
+The Machinists tell their story.
+Watch 3 young women from Bangladesh in a factory in Dhaka pay the price of your clothing choices.
 This is the true cost of fast fashion.

 Have you ever wondered what happens to the garments that you discard?

 Unravel traces the footsteps of the clothes as they come off of our backs and head over the oceans to reach India.